rojo-rbx/rojo.space/docs/intro.md

 TypeScript enables static type safety, which helps prevent typos and adds unparalleled autocompletion.
 It also brings features like arrow functions, object destructuring, functional programming methods, and more!

-With Rojo, you can use [roblox-ts](https://roblox-ts.com) to compile TypeScript to Lua and take advantage of a huge ecosystem of TypeScript tooling.
+With Rojo, you can use [roblox-ts](https://roblox-ts.com) to compile TypeScript to Luau and take advantage of a huge ecosystem of TypeScript tooling.
+This project is not strictly speaking related to Rojo, but it is very cool and many people prefer to use it over writing Luau.

 It's also possible to use other languages that compile to Lua like [MoonScript](https://moonscript.org) and [Haxe](https://haxe.org).
+However, there's very little development in the way of tooling for these languages, so be warned: here be dragons.